sds/dot/README.md

   a terminal on your machine for the first time).

 * **Interactive shell**:
-  A shell is one whose standard input stream is connected to a console/TTY, and thus is able to receive input from a user.
+  A shell whose standard input stream is connected to a console/TTY, and thus is able to receive input from a user.

-These definitions are not mutually exclusive---a shell can be both a login shell _and_ an interactive shell, one of the two, or neither!
+These definitions are not mutually exclusive--a shell can be both a login shell _and_ an interactive shell, one of the two, or neither!

 Here are same examples for the `bash` shell (your shell's behavior may be different):